 Under Indonesia’s current narcotics law, cannabis is the most-restrictive drug along with other substances such as heroin, crystal meth or shabu — a slang word used in Asia to describe methamphetamine.

-Laws from 2009 classify cannabis as a Group 1 substance, which means that it is highly restricted for all uses including for research.
+Laws from 2009 classify cannabis as a Group 1 substance, which means that it is highly restricted for all uses except research – though until this date had never been done.
 Users, growers and sellers of cannabis — no matter how big or small the quantity is — could face severe punishment.
 This includes a fine of up to Rp 10 billion (roughly $700,000 USD), life imprisonment or even death penalty.

 TNI mentioned how penalties for cannabis-related offences are comparable to shabu and heroin related offences, despite the perception that cannabis is less harmful.